djuarez2652/AI-Food-Advisor/week2_project/README.md

 # Week 2: Project

 1. Name of Project: A.I.
-Health Advice
+Health Advisor
 idea: **Virtual Health Assistant**

 2. What problem are you solving?